Frequently asked questions

 PDF/UA (Universal Accessbility) meets the requirements of the Web Content Accessibility Guidelines.
 If this is not possible, the PDF/A-2b format is also advantageous.
 A free tool for testing a PDF for accessibility is, for example, PAC3 PDF Accessibility Checker.

-Scientific bachelor's/master's theses and dissertations must be checked for plagiarism.
+Academic bachelor's/master's theses and dissertations must be checked for plagiarism.
 Therefore, only these are to be uploaded.

-How will I know if my work is okay after the plagiarism check?
-Students will only receive a message if problems are found during the plagiarism check.
-Typically, the plagiarism check will occur within one day after we forward the work to the plagiarism check office.
-If no message is received, it can be assumed that the paper has been accepted.
+Typically, the plagiarism check will occur within one day after it has been forwarded to the plagiarism check office.
+If you receive no message, it can be assumed that the paper has been accepted.

 Electronic music magazine publishing